 Watch Out for Deceptive Pricing Tactics

-To avoid this, active incognito mode on your web browser before visiting a third-party booking agent.
+To avoid this, activate incognito mode on your web browser before visiting a third-party booking agent.
 This will prevent the website from tracking your behavior and manipulating the prices of tickets that you may want to purchase.

 Look for Flight Tickets in a Foreign Currency